musicofmusix/painted/README.md

 ![](img/text-bg.png)

 Now, we have all the components needed for implementation in code!

 ## Modifying A6
 We will be modifying Assignment 6: Shader Pipeline, as it already provides many of the groundwork and most of our work will simply involve opening the geometry OBJ file exported from Blender, and creating a new fragment shader (FS) that implements our paint-like blobs.

-The original A6 implementation went something like this: In main.cpp (CPU), create an icosahedron (polyhedron “sphere”) and send its vertices and faces to the vertex shader (VS) - tessellation control shader (TCS) - tessellation evaluation shader (TES) - FS chain where we decorated a planet and its moon.
+The original A6 implementation went something like this: In main.cpp (CPU), create an icosahedron (polyhedron “sphere”) and send its vertices and faces to the vertex shader (VS) - tessellation control shader (TCS) - tessellation evaluation shader (TES) - FS chain.
+From here, we decorated a planet.

 This all seems very standard, but there was a simplification trick used during all of this: we were dealing with *spheres*.
-This meant that we did not need to pass along normals through the VS-TCS-TES-FS chain, as the surface position = normal.
-It also meant that no UV coordinates had to be passed either, as we assumed a single type of geometry.
+This meant that we did not need to pass along normals through the VS-TCS-TES-FS chain, as the surface position *was* the normal.
+It also meant that no UV coordinates had to be passed on either, as we assumed a single type of geometry.

-But now, we are dealing with an arbitrary mesh file (OBJ) with an arbitrary number of planes, each with their own normal and UV coordinates.
+But now, we are dealing with an arbitrary mesh file (OBJ) with any number of plane objects, each with their own normal and UV coordinates.
+Therefore, we make the following modifications...

 ### Adding an OBJ Reader
 The first modification is to add OBJ file reading functionality.
 Thankfully, [tinyobjloader](https://github.com/tinyobjloader/tinyobjloader) (`tiny_obj_loader.h`) on GitHub is a simple drop-in method.
 We can simply use its provided sample code, as well as edit `main.cpp` and `mesh_to_vao.h` to send vertices, faces, UVs, and normals to the GPU.